-Hiku is a cannabis company focused on the lifestyle brand aspect of the industry.
+Hiku is a Canadian cannabis stock whose company is focused on the lifestyle brand aspect of the industry.
 The company was created by the same team behind the popular Saxx Underwear.

 Previously known as DOJA, the company completed a partnership with Tokyo Smoke to morph its public offering into HIKU.
 DOJA and all it’s LP product are now a subsidiary of the new enterprise.

-This company offers financing options to other cannabis cultivators, processors, and dispensaries in the US.
+This Canadian cannabis stock offers financing options to other cannabis cultivators, processors, and dispensaries in the US.
 The company has deals with licensed producers in four states: Colorado, Massachusetts, New Mexico and Vermont.
 By guiding these many companies iAnthus has a solid grasp on the cannabis sector in America.

 iAnthus currently has almost 20 million invested in five cannabis operations since the start of 2016.
 “We look forward to making additional investments in greenfield states as well as acquiring assets that have strong track records of revenue growth and cash flow generation,” Julius Kalcevich, CFO of iAnthus, said in a statement.

-The company made a push for the Florida market by buying the assets of GrowHealthy Holdings a local Florida company.
+The Canadian cannabis stock made a push for the Florida market by buying the assets of GrowHealthy Holdings a local Florida company.

 InMed Pharmaceuticals (CSE:IN)

 InMed is developing therapies for patients through the research of cannabinoids in combination with drug delivery systems.
 The company has a dermatology product with clinical trials planned all throughout 2020.